The Conspirator: an overlooked film on Lincoln’s assassination

 I just watched a film about the Lincoln assassination on Amazon Prime for free.
 It’s a Robert Redford production that was released a couple of years ago, but it didn’t even hit my radar back then.
 But the film certainly strikes some timely chords today.

-Today many people seem to think John Wilkes Booth acted alone because that’s the only way political assassinations in this country are spun—probably to protect the guilty—but, in fact, Booth was just one of three assassins in play that day.
-The plot also included attacks on Vice President Johnson and Secretary of State William Seward.
-Some people think the other two were marked for death in order to engineer the line of succession, but at the time of the assassination, the Secretary of State was not even in that line, which, by the way, has been re-tooled several times over the years.
+Today many people seem to think John Wilkes Booth acted alone because that’s the only way political assassinations in this country are spun—probably to protect the guilty—but, in fact, the plot also included an attack on Secretary of State William Seward.
+Some people think Seward was marked for death in order to engineer the line of succession, but at the time of the assassination, the Secretary of State was not even in that line, which, by the way, has been re-tooled several times over the years.

 In the movie, the conspirators are tried by military tribunal and enjoy none of the rights of a civilian trial.
 The film adeptly shows how Stanton cared little for civil rights.
 His only concern was to get some people hanged and hanged quickly.
 After this sham trial, a law would be passed insuring the rights of every American citizen to due process and a fair trial—even in times of war.
 Unfortunately, those rights seem to have been rescinded by the Patriot Act.